RFarrow9/Younify/README.md

 <a name="prog"></a>
 ## <img src="younify/resources/Yin_yang.svg" alt="Logo" width="20"/> Progress
 Currently the program works to process URLs with little issue, and appears to have a reasonable hitrate when pulling metadata from spotify.
-However the code to put the actual song into a spotify playlist is not yet done.
+The code does now successfully populate a spotify playlist (currently hardcoded) with songs from the source.

 The program also interacts with the azure database using the ORM with no issues, and can successfully upload processed playlists, parse out what songs exist in it, and push these to a songs table with an intact foreign key